pluteski/speech-to-text/blog/content/coopspecies_summary_0.md

 * the preferences that lie behind their social behavior are consistent with the basic axioms of rationality, namely on transitivity (i.e., **consistency**) and **completeness**.
 * This is perfectly consistent with the fact that, as in the case of people with self-regarding preferences, they would consider the price.

-If you include the proper factors into the equation, otherwise ‘irrational’ behavior is actually rational.
+If you include the proper factors into the equation, behavior that seems to be ‘irrational’ is actually rational.

 ## Lesson 11: Though limited, culture and institutions matter greatly
 Experimental evidence accumulated in the 1990’s showing that many, perhaps most, individuals are not entirely self-regarding.